jessicacousins/fullstack_vite_webapp/README.md

 - **Device Metadata**: Information about the user’s browser, operating system, and device is captured during the comment submission.

 This data is securely stored in MongoDB and displayed on the Admin Dashboard, providing a comprehensive overview of user sentiment and engagement across blog posts.
 This includes detailed sentiment breakdowns (positive, neutral, and negative) along with metadata about the comment and its author, helping administrators understand user feedback trends more effectively.

+### Product View Logging and Recommendations

+To enhance the personalized shopping experience, the system logs details each time a user views a product.
+This data enables targeted product recommendations and insights based on user behavior.
+The following data is collected and stored:

+- **Product Details**: Information about the viewed product, including its ID, title, and category.
+- **User Interaction History**: A record of each product viewed by the user, allowing for tailored recommendations based on browsing history.
+- **Timestamp**: The date and time of each product view to track recent interactions.
+- **User Metadata**: The user’s ID or email is associated with each product view, helping to build personalized suggestions.

+This data is stored in MongoDB and is used to generate real-time product recommendations and insights when users click "Learn More" on an item in the shopping cart, providing a customized and enriched shopping experience.

 ### Additional Data Collected